DUI Lawyer in Lexington, KY

 HOW DOES THE COURT SYSTEM WORK IN KENTUCKY?

 The court system doesn’t always work smoothly.
 It doesn’t have enough qualified personnel or sufficient resources to do all it should do.
 The court system functions, but not well; and criminal defendants need to fully understand it and, when possible, use it to their advantage.
 Police, if they don’t witness an alleged crime first hand, respond to a complaint and perform an investigation.
 If there’s probable cause, there will be an arrest.
-It’s up to the prosecution to decide if there’s enough evidence to file criminal charges.
+It’s up to the prosecution to decide whether there’s enough evidence to file criminal charges.
 There may be bail hearings, legal arguments that criminal charges should be dropped or prosecution evidence should be limited or excluded.
 A trial can be with a judge or jury deciding the facts of the case and whether or not the defendant is guilty.
 At any part of the trial process, the defendant may agree to a plea bargain, which normally means that, in exchange for a guilty plea (possibly to lesser charges), the uncertainty of a trial is removed and the defendant serves a lesser sentence.

 What Is a Felony?: a felony could be punished by a year or more in prison.
 Fines can be from $1,000 to $10,000.
 A felony is also one that may result in the death penalty.